WHY ACTIVE SONAR?

 More details on the research that was conducted can be found on the Scientific Research page.

 Based on the best available scientific information, the risk of injury (including that from resonance effects) from SURTASS LFA sonar exposure is confined to a relatively small area very close to the LFA sonar vessel and transmitting sonar.
-The Navy implements mitigation and monitoring measures in this small area, known as the mitigation zone, to prevent or minimize the exposure risk to marine mammals or sea turtles.
-The mitigation zone is 2,000 yards surrounding the LFA sonar vessel.
+During training and testing events using LFA sonar, the Navy implements mitigation and monitoring measures in this small area, known as the mitigation zone, to prevent or minimize the exposure risk to marine mammals or sea turtles.
+The mitigation zone is a 2,000-yard radius surrounding the LFA sonar vessel and transmitting LFA sonar array.

 To mitigate the possibility of injury, the Navy designed, developed, tested, and validated a High Frequency Marine Mammal Monitoring (HF/M3) sonar.